dfinity/nns-dapp/HACKING.md

 ## Dependencies

-It's essential to keep your dependencies up-to-date to benefit from the latest features, bug fixes, and security patches.
+It's essential to keep our dependencies up-to-date to benefit from the latest features, bug fixes, and security patches.

 In this guide, we will walk you through the process of checking for newer dependencies and updating them for your frontend dapp using the [npm-check-updates](https://github.com/raineorshine/npm-check-updates) tool.